denoland/manual/testing/documentation.md

 - `tsx`

-If no language identifier is specified then the language is inferred from media type of the source document the the code block is extracted from.
+If no language identifier is specified then the language is inferred from media type of the source document that the code block is extracted from.

 If this example was in a file named foo.ts, running `deno test --doc foo.ts` will extract this example, and then type-check it as a standalone module living